 "Just a friend.
 A witch friend.
 She said there's been some really weird stuff going on in LA.
 Someone really powerful is doing some very dark magic."

 "And this has to do with Amy how?"
-Buffy looked from Willow to Tara who had just come back in the room.
+Buffy looked from Willow to Tara who'd just come back in the room.

 Tara nodded at Willow, who asked, "Anyone remember Catherine Madison?"